In recent years a variety of toothbrush subscription options have become available.

 Read our Goby Review.

-The brush has a selection of brushing options and comes with a quad-pacer.
+The brush has a selection of brushing options and comes with the all important quad-pacer and 2 minute timer.

 You can cancel the subscription plan at any time if you like.
 You can then purchase replacement heads when you want, rather than having them shipped at 3 month intervals as set by Burst.